OssamaMahmoud/neural-net-handwritten/README.md

-Application to recognize handwritten digits with a neural net based on the MINST handwritten digit data set.
+Application to recognize handwritten digits with a neural net based on the MNIST handwritten digit data set.
 Various machine learning algorithms applied to create a Matlab application to label handwritten digits

 Algorithms examined: